 In the early 1990s, numerous anecdotal and case reports of silicone breast implants causing connective tissue disorders, cancer and autoimmune diseases resulted in a voluntary moratorium of their use.
 Subsequently, a new generation of silicone implants were approved in 2006.

-As a condition of that approval, the FDA ordered breast implant manufacturers Allergan and Mentor to follow implant patients for 10 years to identify common complications and rare events.
-The FDA shared results of these studies, which involved nearly 100,000 patients in a report published in 2011.
+As a condition of that approval, the ordered breast implant manufacturers Allergan and Mentor to follow implant patients for 10 years to identify common complications and rare events.
+The shared results of these studies, which involved nearly 100,000 patients in a report published in 2011.

-In addition to the FDA’s 2011 report, an extensive literature review in 2016 by Balk and colleagues of more than 5,000 citations concluded that case reports and anecdotes did not conclusively associate breast implants with any health outcomes, including connective tissue disease, cancer, neurological disorders or reproductive problems.
+In addition to the ’s 2011 report, an extensive literature review in 2016 by Balk and colleagues of more than 5,000 citations concluded that case reports and anecdotes did not conclusively associate breast implants with any health outcomes, including connective tissue disease, cancer, neurological disorders or reproductive problems.